-· General Classroom · Events that do not · Events that require · Any Event in Arts Request in any require any permission from Facilities or Athletics Academic Building additional college college personnel spaces such as resources such as and additional .
-Kendall Main Stage Brower Student college resources Theater, Mayo Center Meeting and/or services.
-Concert Hall, Black Rooms (101, 104, Spaces including but Box Theatre, Packer Hall, Athletic 221, 222, 223, 224, not limited to and 225) and Decker Recreation Center.
-Education 212, Social Space.
-Business Building Lounge, BSC 100, Library Auditorium, complex outdoor events.
+Tier 0 - 48 Hours Tier 1 - 10 Business Tier 2 - 20 Business Tier 3 - 30 Business Minimum Days Minimum Days Minimum Days Minimum General Classroom Request in any Academic Building • Events that do not require any additional college resources such as Brower Student Center Meeting Rooms (101, 104, 221, 222, 223, 224, and 225) and Decker Social Space.
+Events that require permission from college personnel and additional college resources and/or services.
+Spaces including but not limited to Education 212, Business Building Lounge, BSC 100, Library Auditorium, complex outdoor events. • Any Event in Arts Facilities or Athletics spaces such as Kendall Main Stage Theater, Mayo Concert Hall, Black Box Theatre, Packer Hall, Athletic Recreation Center.

-- · Final determination of appropriate Tier for an event will be made by Brower Student Center Professional Staff - · Events that change tier after initial booking may have to be rescheduled to meet necessary deadlines - · All deadlines/procedures of other offices (i.e. Sodexo Catering, Arts Facilities) still apply - · All requests are subject to room availability.
+· Final determination of appropriate Tier for an event will be made by Brower Student Center Professional Staff

+· Events that change tier after initial booking may have to be rescheduled to meet necessary deadlines

+· All deadlines/procedures of other offices (i.e. Sodexo Catering, Arts Facilities) still apply

+All requests are subject to room availability.
 Submitting a request on time does not guarantee that a space will be available.